simplifylabs/remark/SETUP.md

 cp .env.template .env
 ```

-and Edit .env to your needs.
+and edit .env to your needs.

 5. Pull prisma